AndyGaskell/joomla_plugin_bigimagefixer/README.md

 I'll try and add this to the JED, but for now, best option is to just go to https://github.com/AndyGaskell/joomla_plugin_bigimagefixer/raw/master/dist/bigimagefixer_latest.zip and install it in the normal way.
 After you've installed it, don't forget to enable it in plug-in manager.

-## Design principles
-* After install it shoudl work invisibly
-* It can be added to a site by an admin and will quietly help users with images being appropriate sizes
-* It should not change the article content at all

 ## What problems does this solve
 * Article authors keep adding overly large images to content without realising it
 * It'd be good to save time and have all images about the right size
 * Overly large images take up too much space on the server

+## Design principles
+* After install it should work invisibly
+* It can be added to a site by an admin and will quietly help users with images being appropriate sizes
+* It should not change the article content at all

 ## Options